 Who wants to risk an entire fishing trip or vacation for that matter, on out dated information?
-So, before you go looking for Costa Rica Charter and in order for you to make the best decision, I thinks its best to first take a look at the different areas for fishing in Costa Rica so you can decide which would be the best for you!
+So, before you go looking for Costa Rica Charter and in order for you to make the best decision, I thinks its best to first take a look at the different areas for fishing in Costa Rica so you can decide what area would be the best for you!

 I will cover the major fishing areas in Costa Rica and do my best to describe the fishing opportunities, the facilities available and the most productive time to fish those areas.

-North Pacific Coast Fishing in Costa Rica
+Fishing the North Pacific Coast of Costa Rica

 Can you imagine what a sight it must have been?
 A million or so years ago when the volcanoes blasted out of the ocean floor piling rocks and lava for hundreds of miles creating what is now known as Central America.